park-sewon/coq-clerical/README.md

 we prove the Least Fixed-point theorem for powerdomains and function types to a powerdomain.
-Again, we define general operations on monotone endofunctions, which are to obtain the supremum of the bottom chains, and prove that when the endofunctions are continuous, the supremum is indeed a least fixed-point.
+Again, we define general operations on monotone endofunctions, which are to obtain the supremum of the bottom chains, and prove that when the endofunctions are continuous, the supremum is indeed a least fixed point.

 In [Clerical.Powerdomain.PowerdomainSemantics](./formalization/Powerdomain/PowerdomainSemantics.v)
 we define powerdomain functions that are later used in the denotational semantics.